sameem420/HackerRank_30DaysofCode/Day 3 - Intro to Conditional Statements/challenge.md

 If n is even and greater than 20, print Not Weird

 Complete the stub code provided in your editor to print whether or not n is weird.

+Input Format

+A single line containing a positive integer, n.

+Constraints

+1 <= n <= 100

+Output Format

+Print Weird if the number is weird; otherwise, print Not Weird.